ILoveMemphis: 2016–present: Further ventures

 iLoveMemphis is currently working with a rising artist named Dkotic whose real name is Arthur Moore.
 He was found by iLoveMemphis in the summer of 2017, and released a song with iLoveMemphis called "Lil Dance" which kicked off the summer of 2017 on Instagram and Musical.ly.
 The song eventually accumulated over 1 million streams.

 Television appearances

 In November 2015, iLoveMemphis made two major television appearances.
 The first was on The Ellen DeGeneres Show, and the second appearance was on the talk show The Real.

 In 2017, iLoveMemphis was featured on rapper Teflon Don‘s single "Stop & Go".

 Legal issues

 In July 2015, Colbert was criminally charged for allegedly participating in what Memphis Police call a "gang rape" of a woman who was under the influence at the time.
 Colbert, along with two other individuals, face charges that include aggravated rape.
 Colbert denies the allegations against him.
 He pled not guilty, and the charges against him were eventually dropped based on DNA evidence.

+In February 2026, Colbert was taken into custody after he barricaded himself inside of his home in Plantation, Florida for 11 hours.
+According to Plantation Police, Colbert was wanted for making "written or electronic threats" to kill.
+He was transported to an area hospital to be checked out after he was taken into custody.